Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action 'Append a session summary to the project's session log' and differentiates from the sibling tool 'get_recent_sessions' by providing usage guidance.
+The description clearly states the tool appends a session summary to the project's session log, using a specific verb and resource.
+It distinguishes itself from sibling tools like get_recent_sessions by explaining the complementary usage.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.